ZecHub/zechub/site/Zcash_Organizations/Shielded_Labs.md

 Zcash is currently supported by 2 US organizations, the Electric Coin Company (ECC) and Zcash Foundation, that are the sole recipients of the development fund.
 ZCG is not an organization, but a grants committee under the Foundation, which custodies and administers its funds.
 More independent organizations contributing to the Zcash ecosystem are needed in order to diffuse power and become more decentralized.

-Zcash is building critical privacy-protecting financial infrastructure, and there’s a risk that the work being done could be hindered by regulation.
-In particular, Zcash’s exposure to the US is a potential single point of failure, and we need to urgently build an ecosystem that is resistant to capture.
+Zcash is building critical privacy-protecting financial infrastructure, and there is a risk that the work being done could be hindered by regulation.
+In particular, Zcash exposure to the US is a potential single point of failure, and we need to urgently build an ecosystem that is resistant to capture.

-Shielded Labs is domiciled in Switzerland because it’s a country that is both crypto-friendly and has a long history of preserving privacy rights.
+Shielded Labs is domiciled in Switzerland because it is a country that is both crypto-friendly and has a long history of preserving privacy rights.

 ## Vision